-- Those entitled to additional preference under The Housing Act 1996 (Additional Preference for Armed Forces) (England) Regulations 2012 (SI 2012/2989) or equivalent provisions. - Those who are accepted as homeless or are residing in a refuge having fled violence or harassment from another area. - Those who are able to provide proof of their "need" to move into the area and demonstrate why this "need" cannot be satisfied in their current location.
+- Those entitled to additional preference under The Housing Act 1996 (Additional Preference for Armed Forces) (England) Regulations 2012 (SI 2012/2989) or equivalent provisions. - Those who are accepted as being owed the homelessness prevention or relief duty or have been accepted as being unintentionally homeless and in priority need and there are no grounds to refer the case to another local authority area

+• Those who are able to provide proof of their "need" to move into the area and demonstrate why this "need" cannot be satisfied in their current location.